josephjohnjj/openmp_programming/README.md

 For instance if Thread T1 changes the data `A[N]` it will make the entire cache line invalid.
 Which means the data `A[N+1]` and `A[N+2]` also becomes invalid.
 So, if Threard T2 tries to access `A[N+1]` it will see that the the cache line is invalid and will fetch the data from the memory.
 This is __false sharing__.

 Some methods to avoid false sharing are:
-1. Refrain from modifying global data accessed by multiple threads.
+a.
+Refrain from modifying global data accessed by multiple threads.
-2. Ensure that shared global data is aligned with cache line boundaries.
+b.
+Ensure that shared global data is aligned with cache line boundaries.
-3. Avoid using an array indexed by thread ID or rank to store temporary, thread-specific data.
+c.
+Avoid using an array indexed by thread ID or rank to store temporary, thread-specific data.
-4. When parallelizing an algorithm, partition data sets along cache lines, rather than across them.
+d.
+When parallelizing an algorithm, partition data sets along cache lines, rather than across them.

 9. The programs [`openmp_false_sharing`](./src/openmp_false_sharing.c) and [`openmp_false_sharing_avoid`](./src/openmp_false_sharing_avoid.c) demonstrates false sharing and a method to avoid it.